anewgithubname/anewgithubname.github.io/index.md

 <!-- ## Song Liu, Lecturer in Statistical Science, University of Bristol -->
 ## TL;DR
-I am a _statistical machine learning_ researcher who have been mostly working on [Density Ratio Estimation](https://www.cambridge.org/core/books/density-ratio-estimation-in-machine-learning/BCBEA6AEAADD66569B1E85DDDEAA7648).
+I am a _statistical machine learning_ researcher and have been mostly working on [Density Ratio Estimation](https://www.cambridge.org/core/books/density-ratio-estimation-in-machine-learning/BCBEA6AEAADD66569B1E85DDDEAA7648).
 I have a _vision_ that by comparing two density functions, many machine learning problems can be solved more elegantly and efficiently.
 We have seen many important works being done along this line, such as [Generative Adversarial Net](https://arxiv.org/abs/1406.2661).

 ### Preprints